 How can we transform elementary science teaching to support young children's opportunities to enjoy science, experience the wonders of the natural world, and learn the challenging science ideas and practices needed to make sense of the world in which they live?
 Never before in our society has there been such a great need to transform the teaching and learning of science so that students can use their knowledge to solve community and global problems.
-The Multiple-Literacies in Project-Based Learning (ML-PBL) team designed, developed, tested, and revised rigorous project-based learning units for elementary grades three through five that engage students in developing usable knowledge of science.
+The ML-PBL team designed, developed, tested, and revised rigorous project-based learning units for elementary grades three through five that engage students in developing usable knowledge of science.

 Principles of how students learn science and how teachers should teach anchor the ML-PBL curriculum.
 The teacher and student materials focus on engaging children in learning goals linked to the Next Generation of Science Standards (NGSS).
 Through ML-PBL curriculum experiences students explain natural events that occur in the world, design solutions to challenging engineering problems and acquire the intellectual tools to learn additional knowledge when needed.
 Using three-dimensional scientific knowledge – disciplinary core ideas, crosscutting concepts, and science and engineering practices – requires different instructional practices and ways of thinking about what it means to learn.
 The ML-PBL curriculum engages teachers in having students ask questions, plan and conduct investigations, build models, use evidence, and design, develop and share artifacts with classmates, family members, and members of their community.
 By developing a wide supportive community, the ML-PBL curriculum provides experiences to learners with useful feedback and knowledge-building experiences.